orbitalquark/scintillua/README.md

 * Easy lexer embedding for multi-language lexers.
 * Universal color themes.
 * Comparable speed to native Scintilla lexers.
+* Can be used as a Lua library (Scintilla is not required).

 ## Requirements